Enry99/DiagMC/README.md

 ![example workflow](https://github.com/Enry99/DiagMC/actions/workflows/cmake-multi-platform.yml/badge.svg)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

+This program implements a Markov Chain Monte Carlo algorithm, based on [Metropolis-Hastings](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm), to sample Feynman diagrams associated to a series expansion of the partition function for a 2-level spin system in an external magnetic field, with longitudinal and transversal components.
+This method allows to calculate the magnetization along z and x, that can be compared to the theoretical values obtained by the exact diagonalization of the Hamiltonian.
+Its purpose is to use a simple and analytically-solvable system to become familiar with the implementation of a Diagrammatic Monte Carlo algorithm, which can be applied effectively in cases where no analytical solution exists, such as the study of complex electron-phonon interactions.

 ## Installation using CMake
 The installation procedure relies on [CMake](https://cmake.org/), which is cross-platform and can be used on many operative systems, like Linux and Windows.\
 Note that on Windows you need to have an available C++ compiler, such as [MSVC](https://docs.microsoft.com/en-us/cpp/), which is provided with [Visual Studio](https://visualstudio.microsoft.com/).\